 We want to ensure players have the same, inclusive and welcoming game experience when playing any of our games under the Minecraft franchise.
 We also want to ensure that if players choose to not follow the Community Standards in one of the Minecraft franchise games, we can protect players across the franchise and in our community.

 These handy Community Standards cover gameplay using Mojang-provided online services.
-This includes things like Featured Servers on Bedrock Engine-based platforms, Realms, and all gameplay in Minecraft Earth.
+This includes things like Featured Servers on Bedrock Engine-based platforms and Realms.
 On top of these, individual titles and sites may have additional policies specific to them – so make sure to check them out, too.

 o Treat other community members with respect.
 This is core to everything we believe in.
 When you express your opinions, please do so politely and respectfully.